Role: Secretary of the board of the Regional Corporation for the Defence of Human Rights (CREDHOS), based in Barrancabermeja, Santander.

 David Ravelo was detained on 14 September 2010 and on 5 December 2012 he was sentenced to 18 years in prison for aggravated murder.
-International human rights organisations and lawyers have denounced the conviction as politically motivated, highlighting procedural irregularities during the trial.
-They point out that the conviction is based principally on the statements of a demobilised paramilitary agent and former guerrilla, who testified under Justice and Peace Law (JPL) 975 of 2005, a widely-criticised law that offers reduced sentences in return for information.
+International human rights organisations and lawyers denounced the conviction as politically motivated, highlighting procedural irregularities during the trial.
+They pointed out that the conviction was based principally on the statements of a demobilised paramilitary agent and former guerrilla, who testified under Justice and Peace Law (JPL) 975 of 2005, a widely-criticised law that offers reduced sentences in return for information.

 A charismatic social leader and key member of the Barrancabermeja human rights movement, David Ravelo received continuous death threats prior to his arrest.
 His arrest and subsequent sentencing are seen as further tactics in a campaign of persecution and stigmatisation against him and CREDHOS, as well as a warning to the wider social movement of which they are part.

-Amnesty International, Christian Aid, ABColombia and the Inter-American Commission on Human Rights have all expressed concern for Ravelo’s safety.
+Amnesty International, Christian Aid, ABColombia and the Inter-American Commission on Human Rights all expressed concern for Ravelo’s safety.
 Ravelo was a finalist for Frontline’s 2013 Award for Defenders at Risk.

 Human rights work in Colombia vilified (includes article on false accusations against CCAJAR lawyers) (pdf)